m-jahn/genome-scale-models/README.md

 - Several alternative reactions to `PYK` (`PYK1`, `PYK2`, `PYK3`) that carry most likely very little or no flux in _R. eutropha_, were silenced.
 - Pyruvate carboxylase `PYC` should only run in direction from `pyr --> oaa`, but not reverse (see E. coli reference models in BiGG).
 - PEP carboxylase `PPC` has correct bounds but one H+ reactant too much.
 The reaction was corrected.
+- The biomass equation incorrectly contains pyridoxine as the required cofactor, but the canonical metaboliyte is pyridoxal-5-phosphate (pydx5p).
+Correcting this error prevents an infeasible cycle of reactions where the same enzyme (`H16_A2802`) shows different reaction directionalities for the same metabolites (only difference being phosphorylated or not).
+- Together with this error two reactions in pyridoxal phosphate metabolism (`PYR5OXX`, `PYR5OXM`) were set to irreversible, as they were taking part in an artificial O2 generating cycle, and are thermodynamically unlikely to go reverse.
 - Two different metabolites, `asp_c` and `aspsa_c`, are labelled with the name of aspartate in the model and take part in different reactions.
 However `aspsa_c` is in reality L-Aspartate 4-semialdehyde (source: BiGG).
 This was renamed in the model.
 The reactions are correct.
 - Some reactions (e.g. `CABPS`, carbamoylphosphate synthase) require `hco3` instead of `co2` as substrate for phosphorylation.
 However, a `co2 <=> hco3` equilibration reaction is missing (see BiGG reaction `HCO3E`).
 The reaction was added.
 - The primary means of fructose uptake seems to be the ABC transporter (ATP dependent import).
 A second ATP-dependent reaction, fructokinase, then phosphorylates `fru --> f6p`.
 It is not clear if the alternative PEP-PTS dependent fructose uptake and phosphorylation exists in _R. eutropha_.
 Therefore the PEP-PTS reaction